-Complainant takes issue with the subject judge's decisions and determination of underlying cases, contending that the judge refuses to recognize or follow the law.
+Those few allegations which seem to involve the subject judges fall into two categories.
+First, complainant takes issue with rulings by the subject judges, including those denying motions filed by complainant, and, ultimately, dismissal of complainant's underlying civil rights case.
 These claims are not cognizable as misconduct because they are "directly related to the merits of a decision or procedural ruling."
 Misconduct Rule 11(c)(1)(B).
 As explained in the Breyer Report, this exclusion of matters related to the merits of underlying cases protects the independence of the judges deciding those cases.
 See Breyer Report, App.
 E., ¶ 2.

+Second, complainant alleges that the subject judge "illegally" returned various motions to complainant, wrongly refused to hold hearings in the underlying case, and dismissed the case in retaliation for previous complaints.

-Complainant further contends that the judge's decisions are the product of discrimination, harassment, and retaliation.
-Finally, complainant alleges that the judge created a "fake case" so as to deprive complainant of access to the courts.
-While allegations of ill motive can state valid claims for misconduct even when related to a judge's ruling, see Commentary to Misconduct Rule 3, these claims fail because they are completely unsupported.
+While allegations of improper motive can state valid claims for misconduct even when the allegations relate to a judge's ruling, see Commentary to Misconduct Rule 3, these allegations fail because they are completely unsupported.
 The Misconduct Rules require complainants to support their allegations with "sufficient evidence to raise an inference that misconduct has occurred."
 See Misconduct Rule 11(c)(1)(D).
-These conclusory statements alone cannot give rise to a reasonable inference of misconduct.
+No such evidence has been offered here linking the judges with these wrongful motive allegations.

 Accordingly, this complaint is dismissed pursuant to Misconduct Rule 11(c).
-The Circuit Executive is directed to transmit this order to complainant and copies to the subject judge and the Judicial Conference Committee on Judicial Conduct and Disability.
+The Circuit Executive is directed to transmit this order to complainant and copies to the subject judges and the Judicial Conference Committee on Judicial Conduct and Disability.
 See Misconduct Rule 11(g)(2).
 To seek review of this order, complainant must file a petition for review by the Judicial Council.
 The requirements for filing a petition for review are set out in Misconduct Rule 18(b).
 The petition must be filed with the Office of the Circuit Executive within 35 days of the date of the letter transmitting this order.
 Id.

-So ordered this 4th day of October, 2011.
+So ordered this 9th day of February, 2012.